jordibc/mapelia/readme.rst

 stl-split
 =========

-Split an stl into its north and south sides.
+Split an stl into its north and south hemispheres.
+Optionally, split it into two files with all the points before and after a given one.

 Example
 -------